viamrobotics/docs/docs/services/slam/_index.md

 ### GetPosition

-Get the current position of the specified component in the SLAM map.
+Get the current position of the component the SLAM service is configured to source point cloud data from in the SLAM map as a [`Pose`](/internals/orientation-vector/).

 {{< tabs >}}
 {{% tab name="Go" %}}